A census of cool core galaxy clusters in IllustrisTNG: Evolution with redshift

-If the entire cluster volume evolves in a self-similar manner it is not unexpected that the fraction of clusters defined as CC should rise with increasing redshift.
-The critical density of the Universe increases with redshift and we define clusters as overdensities relative to it.
-Therefore, clusters at a fixed mass increase in density with increasing redshift.
-When measuring the central electron number density at a fixed fraction of the critical radius this will result in an increasing number density with redshift and a greater fraction of clusters being defined as CC for a fixed physical threshold.
+If the entire cluster volume evolves in a self-similar manner the properties of the core should change with redshift and this would result in the evolution of the CC fraction with redshift.
+Clusters are defined as overdensities relative to the critical density of the Universe, which increases with increasing redshift.
+This results in clusters of a fixed mass increasing in density with increasing redshift.
+Measuring the electron number density at fixed fraction of a radius relative to this overdensity will result in it being measured closer to the cluster centre with increasing redshift and it will increase.
+This results in a greater fraction of clusters being defined as CC for a fixed physical threshold.
 From equation (\ref{eq:cooling}), it is clear that an increasing number density will result in a decreasing cooling time and for a fixed threshold the fraction of clusters defined as CC via their central cooling time should increase with redshift.
 The concentration parameter within physical apertures should yield a greater CC fraction with redshift because the inner aperture will include an increasing fraction of the X-ray emission and the outer aperture will remain roughly unchanged due to the $n_{\mathrm{e}}^{2}$ dependence of the emission.
-The lack of evolution in the observed CC fractions suggest that the cluster core significantly deviates from the expected self-similar evolution \citep{McDonald2017}.
+The properties of cluster cores are observed to remain relatively unchanged with redshift \citep{McDonald2017}, while the rest of the cluster volume follows the expected self-similar expectation.
+Therefore, differences in the observed and simulated slope, i.e. the redshift evolution, may by driven by differences in how the thermodynamic properties of the core change with redshift.